 To give you some ideas, we’ve rounded up quick and easy dried flower arrangements you can DIY for your wedding!

 Dried Flowers Wedding: DIY:

 Look at how the neutral colors of the dried/preserved flowers, leaves, and grass all tie up into a charming bridal arrangement!
 Here are our fave QUICK & EASY DIY bundle bouquet ideas!

 2. You can purchase this wheat bouquet already bundled!
 How amazing is that?
-It saves you tons of time; you can order way ahead of your wedding day, add your fave accessories, and voila!
-Your gorgeous wheat bouquet, ready for your wedding!
+It saves you tons of time; you can order way ahead of your wedding day, add your favorite accessories, and voila!
+Your gorgeous wheat bouquet is ready for your wedding!

 3. Are you looking for some variety in your bouquet?
 This one has a mix of wheatgrass, lavender, Craspedia ball, and other varieties that will add more texture and volume to your DIY dried flower arrangement/bouquet!